SnappyGifts/coding-challenge-1/README.md

 - All code should be written in Javascript
 - Challenge is submitted as a **PRIVATE** repository
 - Documentation and maintainability is a plus
-- Open source (NPM packages) usage is allowed
+- Open source (NPM packages) usage is allowed and recommended
+- Do NOT use database (Redis, Elastic, Mongo, etc.) of any kind as part of the solution.

 ## Dataset